 Helping Families Move

-Mobility Works is a consortium of nonprofit groups, researchers and policy experts that works to help low-income families move from poor, segregated neighborhoods into diverse communities with high-performing schools.
+Mobility Works is a consortum of nonprofit groups, researchers, and policy experts that work to help low-income families move from low-opportunity neighborhoods into diverse communities with high performing schools

-Hear directly from Dallas, Texas renters who want to use their housing choice vouchers to move their families into quality neighborhoods with great schools, low crime and access to job centers.
+Hear directly from Dallas, Texas, renters who want to use their housing choice vouchers to move their families into neighborhoods with great schools, low crime, and access to job centers.

 The StoriesRead our collection of personal stories that highlight unique experiences with housing mobility

 Housing Mobility in the News

 - Families with Section 8 Vouchers Can Access More Money to Live in Safer Neighborhoods (CBS 8 – San Diego, CA) April 25, 2022

 - Here’s Why a For-Profit Company is Buying Homes to Rent to Section 8 Tenants (San Antonio Report) March 13, 2022

 - Want Landlords to Lease to Families With Housing Vouchers?
 Try Asking in New Ways (Route Fifty) March 10, 2022

 - More Housing Vouchers Are Coming to Texas.
 Will Landlords Accept Them?
 (Dallas Observer) May 19, 2021